Corporate Sustainability

 Risk Assessment

 Wafer Works is committed to sustainable business practices, environmental and energy resources protection, and ensuring employee safety and health.
 Through a structured risk assessment process, we identify, evaluate, and respond to risks in economic, legal, operational, environmental, safety, health, and cybersecurity areas.
-We adhere to risk management procedures outlined in management systems such as ISO 9001, IATF 16949, ISO 45001, ISO 14001, ISO 27001, and ISO 50001.
+We adhere to risk management procedures outlined in management systems such as ISO 9001:2015、IATF 16949:2016 、ISO 50001:2018、ISO 14001:2015、ISO 14064-1:2006、ISO 14064-1:2018、ISO 45001:2018、ISO 59004:2024、ISO/IEC 27001:2022.
 These procedures enable us to thoroughly assess potential emergencies, natural disasters, environmental impacts, and occupational risks, and to implement comprehensive response plans and processes.
-The risk assessment outcomes for 2022 were reported to the Board of Directors quarterly in 2023.
+The risk assessment outcomes for 2023 were reported to the Board of Directors quarterly in 2024.
 Each department within Wafer Works conducts risk assessments and formulates management strategies relevant to their respective responsibilities, as detailed below:

 Wafer Works Risk Management Strategy